 The Company is a member of the FHLB and holds \$65 million of FHLB common stock, which is included in other invested assets on the Company's consolidated balance sheets.
 The Company has entered into funding agreements with the FHLB under guaranteed investment contracts whereby the Company has issued the funding agreements in exchange for cash and for which the FHLB has been granted a blanket lien on the Company's commercial and residential mortgage-backed securities and commercial mortgage loans used to collateralize the Company's obligations under the funding agreements.
 The Company maintains control over these pledged assets, and may use, commingle, encumber or dispose of any portion of the collateral as long as there is no event of default and the remaining qualified collateral is sufficient to satisfy the collateral maintenance level.
 The funding agreements and the related security agreements represented by this blanket lien provide that upon any event of default by the Company, the FHLB's recovery is limited to the amount of the Company's liability under the outstanding funding agreements.
 The amount of the Company's liability for the funding agreements with the FHLB under guaranteed investment contracts was \$1.3 billion and \$1.4 billion at December 31, 2022 and 2021, respectively, which is included in interest sensitive contract liabilities on the Company's consolidated balance sheets.
-The advances on these agreements are collateralized primarily by commercial mortgage-backed securities, commercial mortgage loans, and U.S. Treasury and government agency securities.
-The amount of collateral investment contracts.
+The advances on these agreements are collateralized primarily by commercial and residential mortgage-backed securities, commercial mortgage loans, and U.S. Treasury and government agency securities.
+The amount of collateral exceeds the liability and is dependent on the type of assets collateralizing the guaranteed investment contracts.